celery/celery/docs/getting-started/introduction.rst

-        Almost every part of *Celery* can be extended or used on its own, Custom pool implementations, serializers, compression schemes, logging, schedulers, consumers, producers, autoscalers, broker transports and much more.
+        Almost every part of *Celery* can be extended or used on its own, Custom pool implementations, serializers, compression schemes, logging, schedulers, consumers, producers, broker transports and much more.

 .. topic:: It supports